waltllowe/django-docker-code-test/README.md

 #### Explain how the config for this app works, and why when using docker compose might this be a good way to configure rather than a config file

 #### Explain why the startup_check.py file exists and what it does

+The startup.py file exists to check and manage django migrations.
+In general, it checks if Django is ready to be started up and set going.

 #### Explain what the entrypoint.sh file does

+The entrypoint.sh file evaluates the arguments made in cmd statements to entrypoint and then runs the startup.py file and afterwards starts the gunicorn web server

 ## Testing and evaluation